World Happiness Reports Informs How Happy People Are

 2016 World Happiness Report

-According to the 2016 world happiness report the happiest country in the world is Denmark.
-Also according to this happiness report Syria, Afghanistan and other 8 similar countries are the most unhappy places on earth.
-As an example, Romania has been placed on 71 place, before Estonia, Hungary and other 83 countries.
+According to the 2016 World Happiness Report, the happiest country in the world is Denmark.
+Also according to this happiness report Syria, Afghanistan, and other 8 similar countries are the most unhappy places on earth.
+As an example, Romania has been placed in 71 places, before Estonia, Hungary, and other 83 countries.

 Positive Words Research – World Happiness Reports